MichaelG-B/Capstone_Project/README.md

 - Redesigned initial Tableau dashboard to be a more complete and improved visual story
 - Worked with Clara and Michael to build our interactive map with D3 + Leaflet
 - Collaborated with Samuel to determine best way to visualize the ML results in Tableau

-# Updates to ML Sections based on final rubric requirments

-**Machine Learning:** SciKitLearn and Imblarn Ensemble are the ML libraries we are using in Python to create our model.

-### Description of the analysis phase of the project

-**Description of preliminary data preprocessing**

-Prior to running the ML model rows containing nulls and rows containing null string values were removed.
-Additionally are categorical variables were dummy coded.

-During our analysis phase all supervised ml models and learned sampling techniques from class were tested.
-In our initial draft our Random Forest model yielded the highest accuracy, thus this model was chosen for further refinment.

-**Description of preliminary feature engineering and preliminary feature selection, including their decision-making process?**

-To refine and engineer our features supplemental datasets containing variables such as “normalized” aircraft types, “normalized” defense types, Ejection Seats (Y/N) and Pilot Egress (how they exited the plane) were added.
-Lastly, our location type variables Base and Mission Phase were dropped in favor of numeric data for longitude and latitude.
-These changes reduced the amount of encoded features.

-Feature selection was a result of multiple accuracy tests.
-Dummy coding lead to the use 47 columns in the model versus the initial 7.
-This limited our ability to use a correlation matrix to identify features.
-Lastly, feature selection was limited because of the size of the data set and the amount of null values.

-With the additional data cleaning and features additions, accuracy imporved from **60%** to **84%**.

-**Description of how data was split into training and testing sets**

-We utilized from sklearn.model_selection import train_test_split to split and train the testing sets.

 ### Samuel Boester - Triangle
 #### Initial Draft